October-Studios/neoclippy.nvim/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
-  Before reporting: search existing issues and ensure you are running neovim >= 0.5 and the latest version of template.
+  Before reporting: search existing issues and ensure you are running neovim >= 0.5 and the latest version of neoclippy.
 -->

 ### Self Checks

 <!-- Check these boxes by placing an X in the middle -->
-- [ ] I'm using the latest template.
+- [ ] I'm using the latest neoclippy.
 - [ ] I didn't find the issue in existing issues or PRs.

 ### How to reproduce the problem